Variable importance measures for heterogeneous treatment effects: Methodology

+Assumptions (A1-A2) both require nuisance function estimators to converge at sufficiently fast rates.
+The requirement for $n^{1/4}$ rate convergence in (A2) is standard in the recent VIM framework of \cite{Williamson2021_general}, whilst (A1) is additionally required to control for errors in estimating the pseudo-outcomes.

-Assumptions (A1) and (A2) suggest that the DR-learner of the CATE may be preferable to the T-learner due to its robustness properties.
-In particular, consider that the T-learner of the CATE $\hat{\tau}^{(T)}(x)$ satisfies the first condition of (A2), provided that $\mu(a,x)-\hat{\mu}(a,x)$ is $o_P(n^{-\delta})$ in $L_2(P)$ norm, with $\delta \geq 1/4$.
-(A1) then implies that $\pi(x)-\hat{\pi}(x)$ must be at least $o_P(n^{-1/2 + \delta})$ in $L_2(P)$ norm.
-In other words, the propensity score estimator is allowed to converge at a slower rate, provided the outcome estimator converges at a faster rate, but the converse is not true.
-This is unsatisfying for example in clinical trial settings, where the exposure is randomised and the propensity score model is known, since the T-learner of the CATE would still require $n^{1/4}$ rate convergence of the outcome model.
+Together, (A1-A2) suggest that the DR-learner may be preferred over the T-learner due to its robustness.
+In particular, the T-learner of the CATE satisfies $||\tau(\bm{X}) - \hat{\tau}^{(T)}(\bm{X})|| = o_P(n^{-1/4})$, provided that $||\mu(a,\bm{X})-\hat{\mu}(a,\bm{X})|| = o_P(n^{-\alpha})$, with $\alpha \geq 1/4$ for $a=0,1$.
+(A1) then implies that $||\pi(\bm{X})-\hat{\pi}(\bm{X})||$ must be at least $o_P(n^{-1/2 + \alpha})$.
+I.e. the propensity score estimator may converge at a slower rate, if the outcome estimator converges at a faster rate, but the converse is not true since fast convergence of the outcome estimator is needed to assure sufficiently fast convergence of the T-learner.
+This is unsatisfying for example in clinical trial settings, where the exposure is randomized and propensity scores are known.